 And through that process, we get to learn become more wise and turn trauma into what we call post-traumatic strength or post-traumatic growth.
 The beauty of it – and you know when somebody feels trauma because they don’t speak about trauma as a problem anymore.
 We become grateful for our pain, neglect, and trauma, because we have become something that now we feel proud.
 We’re satisfied and happy.
 And without the trauma, for sure we will not have become this.

-Now, we start making a lot of money and helping a lot of people that you’re honored to be [INAUDIBLE 00:49:23] and then you go, “Okay, that’s probably not that bad.”
+Now, we start making a lot of money and helping a lot of people that you’re honored to be doing and then you go, “Okay, that’s probably not that bad.”
 And sooner or later you go, “Fuck yeah, I love that I was violated, brutally assaulted.
 My parents were shitty.
 My mother was terrible.
 She touched me weird.
 And I’m talking about dipshit.
 I’m not talking about I didn’t get the train that I wanted at four.
-I’m talking about getting deep, tremendously-painful, humanely-horrifying shit.
+I’m talking about going deep, tremendously painful, humanly horrifying shit.

 I want you to know that if you went through that, do not stay alone.
 Do not be alone and do not lose hope.
 That kind of stuff is the stuff that if you work on it and if it’s severe, it might take years.
 But if you work on it, you get the pay off.
 I call it you cash your karma.
 That doesn’t come just with feeling good, it comes with service to others who really need satisfaction and a lot of money, which a lot of people tend to look for so abundance.

 Don’t stay there waiting.
 Just keep reaching out and don’t stop until you find the support that you need.

 David Tian: Yeah.
 Great.
 Way to end it.
 So, join the private Man Up Facebook group.
 Click the link.
 Join the group.
 I’ll see you inside the group.
 Thank you very much, Gui, for sharing your wisdom.